petitparser/java-petitparser/README.md

 }
 ```

-If you look at the object {@code id} in the debugger, you'll notice that the code above builds a tree of parser objects:
+If you look at the object `id` in the debugger, you'll notice that the code above builds a tree of parser objects:

 - `SequenceParser`: This parser accepts a sequence of parsers.
   - `CharacterParser`: This parser accepts a single letter.